 Enhanced Login Security

 Reliance State Bank has enhanced login security for Internet Banking.
 We have added levels of security above and beyond the firewalls, encryption and password protection.
-With Enhanced Login Security, you can have security questions that only you know the answer to every time you login.
+With Enhanced Login Security, a verification code is established.
 This means that not only is your information protected with a password, your computer is recognized as well.

 When Identity Theft Happens

 Unfortunately Identity Theft can strike any of us.
 If you have been a victim, here are some steps you can take to minimize the impact.